wp-plugins/wp-quick-booking-manager/readme.txt

 = FEATURES: =
 - Make bookings in friendly booking interface - select the date(s) and fill form fields.
 - Prevent of double booking for already reserved days (1 booking per 1 day for a particular room).

+= Additional Features Available with the Pro (paid) version only =
+- Free Installation Service
+- Unlimited Room and Property categories
+- Integrated Payment Gateways
+- Built in Shopping Cart Enabled
+- Custom made dynamic Monthly Calendar
+- All Rooms Monthly Booking At a glance
+- Personalized Calendar User Interface
+- Manage Booking Straight From the Custom Made Calendar
+- Dynamic Rooms Gallery
+- Full Technical Support From Us

+[Upgrade to the Pro version](http://wordpress-expert.codeinterest.com/wordpress/wp-quick-booking-manager-pro) for all the pro features, and read more in [depth details](http://wordpress-expert.codeinterest.com/wordpress/wp-quick-booking-manager-pro) about the plugin.

 = Manage your Bookings in Admin Panel: =
 - Comfortable Admin Panel for booking management.
 View bookings in Calendar Overview Panel (Timeline) with possibility to set Day/Week/Month view